Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 Entrance Fee

-Adult 28 NIS, child 14 NIS, and student 24 NIS.
-And free for National Park’s annual subscribers.
+Adult – 28 NIS, child – 14 NIS, and student – 24 NIS.
+Free for National Parks annual subscribers.

 If you visit only the ancient synagogue, the entrance fee will be 14 NIS per adult, 7 NIS per child, and 12 NIS per student.

-Note: opening hours and ticket prices were updated in July 2022.
+Note: Opening hours and ticket prices were updated in April 2024.
 In any case, recheck the official site before visiting.
-Also, you can make reservations at the official site.
+You can also make reservations at the official site.

 What is the Meaning of Ein Gedi?